vvzhukov/Multi_prompt_mongo/README.md

 ## QA Report
 1. Tested on cloud DB (https://cloud.mongodb.com), cloud LLM (https://huggingface.co/roneneldan/TinyStories-33M).
 Local DB and LLM model should not be a problem, however it will require some corrections (at least for the connection part).
 2. Various configurations of workers (w) and batches (b). w:1,2,3,5,10; b:10,20,100.
-3. Tested on the following data sizes: 0, 3, 10, 100, 1000 records
+3. Tested on the following data sizes: 0, 3, 10, 100, 1000 records.
-4. Expected faults: connection/network issues, unexpected thread terminations
+4. Expected faults: connection/network issues, unexpected thread terminations.

-## Future work
+## Future work / TODOs
 A bunch of TODOs are in the code.
 In general here is a list of important features:
 1. Should work with local DB and LLM without script body alteration.
 2. Pass parameters to the model (such as: Temperature, Top-k & Top-p Sampling, Max Tokens, presence & Freq penalties and etc.).
 3. More accurate work with the template (default for missing elements).
 4. Better error handling (only process Timeout error properly).
 Might impact data integrity.
 5. Sanity check for parameters.
+6. Move some parameters to configuration files.